The 2014 Agenda: The Connected Consumer Experience

 With the explosive growth in mobile and tablets, the media landscape has changed rapidly.
 Discuss the way television content consumption is changing and how new platforms are fragmenting how which we watch TV content

-- Explore the latest ideas about the intersection of mobile and social in delivering unique content that sticks and builds brand loyalty
+- Explore the latest ideas about new content format creation for TV and video as mobile and social disrupt viewing habits in order to deliver unique content that sticks in order to build brand loyalty

 - FCC and Net Neutrality - What does this mean for TV?